ucheokechukwu/Final-Project-Tableau---Wildlife-Airstrikes/README.md

 ![Engines](images/engine_vs_strikes.png)

 ### More results:
-1. What airports have the greatest number of recorded wildlife strikes?
+1. What airports have the greatest number of recorded wildlife strikes? *Dallas International, Texas*
-2. What airports have the highest cost?
+2. What airports have the highest cost impact? *La Guardia, New York*
-3. Which animal species are the most impactful in each category?
+3. What time of day are certain species more likely to attack? *Birds and reptiles predominantly attack during the day, while bats and mammals generally attack at night time.*

 The visualizations for these findings can be seen in the Dashboards of [Wildlife Project Tableaux book](Wildlife%20Project.twb)

 ## Challenges
-- I started my project using Tableau Public and I faced many challenges, with saving my data and accessing it for previews and updates.
+- I started my project using Tableau Public and I faced many challenges with saving my data and accessing it for previews and updates.
 I eventually switched to the trial version of Tableau Desktop.
-- It was difficult to develop the Dashboard in a way that was both aesthetically appealing and communicated the relevant information.
 - It was difficult to develop the Forecast because the Time period had to be in discrete dimensions.
 I generally faced challenges in distinguishing between the proper use of dimensions and measures.
+- It was difficult to develop the Dashboard in a way that was both aesthetically appealing and communicated the relevant information.

 ## Future Goals
 If given the opportunity to work more on this project, I would like to:
-- Check modelling accuracy by downloading, if available, the current report on FAA Strikes and compare the forecasted data about frequency, cost and impact in the periods of 2015-2018 against actual records.
+- Download, if available, the current report on FAA Strikes and compare the forecast of 2015-2018 frequency, cost and impact against actual records.
 - Get statistics on the frequence of flight throughout this period to determine the overall probability of a wildlife strike in general commercial flight, and develop models to predict its occurences and potential consequences.